top of page

 The design must be noticeable enough to grab the users’ attention amongst all the other containers on the dashboard.

-The designs are meant to do two things:
+The designs are intended to accomplish two goals:

 1. Celebrate the fact that a customer has opened a new account with Citi.